1.11.8 Servicewide Electronic Research Program (SERP)

 SERP Numbering Scheme and Function Identification

-• The first two digits represent the calendar year.
+• The first two digits are the calendar year.

-• The third character, A or U, indicates whether it's an Alert or an IRM Procedural Update (IPU).
+• The third character, A or U, shows whether it's an alert (A) or an IPU (U).

-• The remaining numbers represent the SERP control number.
+• The remaining numbers are the SERP control number.

-2. To quickly identify whether an Alert or IPU is relevant, SERP uses the following codes to identify the affected function.
+2. To allow users to quickly identify whether an alert or IPU is relevant, SERP uses the following codes to identify the affected function.

 Function Code